lucky7xz/drako/README.md

 -   **The Grid is Your Command Deck.** Your most vital commands are laid out on a visual grid for immediate, single-keypress access.
 No more searching shell history or forgotten aliases.

 -   **Profiles are Shifting Forms.** A profile is a complete reconfiguration of the grid for a different context.
-Switch from a "Go Developer" deck (`go build`, `go test`) to a "Network Sentinel" deck (`nmap`, `mtr`) instantly.
+Switch from a "DevOps" (`docker`, `ufw`) to a "Network Sentinel" deck (`nmap`, `mtr`) instantly.

 -   **Your Deck is Portable.** The true power of profiles is their portability.
-By keeping your `~/.config/drako` directory in a Git repository, you can deploy your entire command center to a new server with a single command.
+By keeping your `profile` file directory in a Git repository, you can deploy your entire command center to a new server with a single command.
 This transforms `drako` into a declarative, repeatable control panel for any machine you manage.

 -   **Harness, Don't Replace.** `drako` integrates with the tools you already use.
 If it runs in the terminal, it can be bound to the grid.

 -   **The Power of TUI Decks:** For those who wish to build true terminal cathedrals, `drako` serves as the gateway to `para13`, a `TUI-Deck` build with seamless integration into `drako`.
 More will be revealed in time.
 Stay tuned

----

 ## 🪄 Summoning Profiles